vinyanalista/material-jekyll/README.md

 As you typed the argument `--host=0.0.0.0`, you can also [access your website from locally connected devices](http://stackoverflow.com/a/16608698), such as smartphones, just browsing to your computer's local IP (for example, [http://192.168.25.2:4000](http://192.168.25.2:4000)).

 ## Publishing your website

+Before actually publishing your website, please ensure that at least the `url`and `baseurl` variables in the [`_config.yml`](https://github.com/vinyanalista/material-jekyll/blob/master/_config.yml) file are correctly set, otherwise your website may not function properly online.
+As an example, you can see [here](https://github.com/vinyanalista/material-jekyll/commit/d3d617d1763a2ba2810fd2829d59742dfeca3d03) how they were set for the [live demo site](https://vinyanalista.github.io/material-jekyll).

 If you followed the above tips about GitHub pages, publishing your website is just a matter of pushing it's repository.